Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 HypnotherapyHypnotherapy is for those who want to make changes to a specific behaviour in a short space of time.
 It works by getting the client to take on suggestions at a deeper level and helping them break free from past experiences and behaviours.

 HOW DO I CHOOSE A COUNSELLOR?At present anyone can call themselves a counsellor or psychotherapist.
 However a counsellor accredited by the British Association for Counselling and Psychotherapy (BACP) will have had professional training, will be under ongoing supervision, and will practise within BACP’s Ethical Framework for Good Practice.
-Other similar organisations include the UK Council for Psychotherapy (UKCP).
+Other similar organisations include the UK Council for Psychotherapy (UKCP) and National Counselling Society (NCS).

 There are many websites listing counsellors which will include their qualifications, and sometimes comments from former clients.
 When choosing a counsellor, bear in mind that as well as specialising in different types of counselling, most also focus on helping with certain issues, so look for one which has experience in the area with which you need help.